 Donna M. Korbel has been Assistant Vice President for Student Affairs since 2011 the Director of the Center for Students with Disabilities at the University of Connecticut since 1993.
 Ms. Korbel received her M.Ed. in Rehabilitation Counseling from Springfield College and has more than thirty five years of experience in the disability services field.
 She is a Certified Rehabilitation Counselor, a licensed clinical social worker and a certified expert witness.
-Currently, she in pursuing her Ph.D. in Educational Psychology at the University of Connecticut and is a member of the Higher Education and Student Affairs Faculty at the Neag School of Education where she teaches Multicultural Competence.
+She completed her doctoral coursework in Educational Psychology at the University of Connecticut and is an affiliate faculty member of the Higher Education and Student Affairs program at the Neag School of Education.
 Her research interests include the transition of postsecondary students with disabilities to college, Universal Design for Instruction and its benefits for the postsecondary education of individuals with disabilities as well as the professional development of college student personnel.

-Stacey Murdock directs divisional alumni relations, parent engagement, development and stewardship efforts in her role as the Division of Student Affairs Alumni Relations Coordinator.
-In addition, she co-teaches the Practicum Course for the Higher Education and Student Affairs graduate program and works with the HESA Senior Year Experience course as a facilitator coach.
+Stacey Murdock provides leadership and support related to personnel functions for the Division of Student Affairs as well as directs divisional alumni relations, parent engagement, development and stewardship efforts.
+In addition, she is the Division of Student Affairs liaison to the Higher Education and Student Affairs graduate program.
 Prior to this, she coordinated the UConn Careers for the Common Good program run by the Center for Career Development and the Office of Community Outreach.
 Stacey earned her Master’s degree in Higher Education and Student Affairs from the NEAG School of Education at UConn and her Bachelor’s degree in Communications from Cornell University.